plotly/plotly.py/doc/python/webgl-vs-svg.md

 ## NumPy Arrays

-*New in Plotly.py 6.0*

 Improve the performance of generating Plotly figures that use a large number of data points by using NumPy arrays and other objects that can be converted to NumPy arrays, such as Pandas Series and Index objects.

-Plotly.py uses Plotly.js for rendering, which supports base64-encoded typed arrays.
+Plotly.py uses Plotly.js for rendering, which supports typed arrays.
 In Plotly.py, NumPy array and NumPy-convertible arrays are base64 encoded before being passed to Plotly.js for rendering.

 ### Arrays and Data Types Supported